illuria/manush/readme.md

 manush needs to be started with exactly one commandline argument: path to the configuration file. in case no configuration file is provided, the default `/usr/local/etc/manush.json` will be used. if it's not found too, then the program will issue an error and exit.

+manush will attempt to validate the configuratin file with `jq`. that is the inly runtime dependency it currently has.

 the example configuration file `manush.json` can be found in the template directory.